rayzhouzhj/MobileTestDemo/README.md

  - ANDROID_HOME
  - PATH

-### OR you can also override any config in run configuation
+### You can also override any properities of [config.properties](https://github.com/rayzhouzhj/MobileTestDemo/blob/master/config.properties) in eclipse run configuration.